 As your recovery progresses, you’ll be released from the ICU to gain strength and heal in the cardiac unit or an ordinary hospital room.
-The length of your stay will vary according to the type of your procedure and the rate of your recovery.
+The length of your stay will vary according to the type of procedure and the rate of your recovery.
 You may remain in the hospital for up to a week if you undergo a conventional heart bypass.
 Or, you could go home as soon as three days after a minimally invasive bypass procedure.

 The recovery period is an excellent time to review your lifestyle choices and create a healthy living plan to help keep your heart functioning as well as possible.
 Some things to consider during this time include:

 - quitting smoking

 - finding an outlet for relieving stress